vinorodrigues/bootstrap-dark/README.md

 2.  and, initially I just took all the variables and added a `-dark` suffix ... until I got to `.table-dark` ... ummm ... `.table-dark-dark` ... nope; so there was a naming issue;
 3.  also, was `-dark` appropriate?
 What if, in third party theming, the primary color was dark, and that the prefers-color-scheme optioned (or deltas) was light?
 In essence the *"alternative"* color.

 And so ... this proof of concept would attempt to prove that light default (because Bootstrap 4's default is light) and dark deltas was possible.
-And that a dark-then-light variant was simple to create with a selector, variable or mixin.  *(No attempt was made to offer a dark-then-light variant as the method would be evident in the PoC and that theme builders could just modify varables to achieve that.)*
+And that a dark-then-light variant was simple to create with a selector, variable or mixin.  *(No attempt was made to offer a dark-then-light variant as the method would be evident in the PoC and that theme builders could just modify variables to achieve that.)*

 The question of compiling was easy enough to resolve; while I was extracting all the color variables, I needed to test the color combination - but all the Bootstrap code wasn't written for `*-alt` variables, so I had to map them back.
 Another file, `_variables-map-back.scss`, thus maps back the `*-alt` to non-alt.  e.g. `$body-bg-alt: #000 !default;` and then `$body-bg: $body-bg-alt;`.
 Unintentionally I'd created a whole dark theme.
 I called it `bootstrap-night.scss`.
 (More [on that](#bootstrap-night) later.)